Windows Authentication

 Single Sign-On with Dynamic Local Accounts

-With the Kasm Windows Service installed, Kasm can automatically manage local Windows user accounts on the target server.
+With the Kasm Desktop Service installed, Kasm can automatically manage local Windows user accounts on the target server.
 Each time a user creates a Kasm session to a Windows server, a local user account is created on the Windows server, if it does not already exist.
 A random password is assigned to the local Window user account with each session.
 The username generated by Kasm is the first 9 characters of the Kasm Workspaces username in lower case, with special characters replaced with a -, followed by a - and 10 characters from the Kasm Workspaces User ID.
 For example, Jon.Doe@example.com with a Kasm User ID of bf262ada-0a7f-4f49-b435-e50537caa013 would result in a local Windows account of jon-doe-e-bf262ada0a.

 Note